 How do we work in the ISO-Gruppe?

-Can I switch to other departments within the ISO-Gruppe?
+Is it possible to change to other departments within the ISO-Gruppe?

-Is it possible for me to work abroad?
+Is there a possibility to work abroad?

 Is there a dress code?